 Rice includes quick cook, arborio, balsamic, long-grain, brown, short-grain, and wild rice.
 They give us some protein, some fiber and B vitamins.
 They give us energy and are also good value, low in calories and fat.

 Increasing Starch in Your diet

-Here are some tips to help you increase the amount of starchy foods and fiber you are eating:
+Here are some tips to help you increase the number of starchy foods and fiber you are eating:

 - Eat more rice and pasta while using less sauce.

-Try different breads such as seeded, whole meal and granary and go for thick slices.
+Try different pieces of bread such as seeded, wholemeal and granary and go for thick slices.